 Different audio experts like to work at different volumes.
 Some like to work at lower volumes that are soft on their ears, and others like to work at very high volumes.

-The volume at which you work should be based on what works best for you.
+Your work volume should be based on what works best for you.
 There are no rules when it comes to mixing and recording.
 There are only guidelines that you can use to help you make the best possible decision for your music.

 EQing

-There are some EQ settings you might want to try out before you really get into recording.
-Some people may call this “pre-EQing” their monitors, but I don’t really like that term because it doesn’t accurately reflect this meaning.
+You might want to try some EQ settings before you really get into recording.
+Some people may call this “pre-EQing” their monitors, but I don’t like that term because it doesn’t accurately reflect this meaning.
 It’s advisable to try out different settings to see which one sounds best.

 Take Advantage of Headroom

-Generally, you want to turn up your monitors a bit above where you want them to be.
+Generally, you want to turn up your monitors above where you want them to be.
 Having a decent amount of headroom is important for a few different reasons.
 First, it will help prevent clipping and distortion.
-If you are hitting the max volume, your sound is going to be distorted, which is bad.
+If you hit the max volume, your sound will be distorted, which is bad.

 Conclusion

-Monitoring is one of the most important steps in mixing, as this is where you can catch phase issues, frequencies that are too hot or too soft, as well as listen for anything out of place.
+Monitoring is one of the most important steps in mixing, as this is where you can catch phase issues, frequencies that are too hot or too soft, and listen for anything out of place.
 Ideally, you want to have monitors set at a low volume so that you can focus on the sound itself instead of how loud it is.

 I started SoundStudioMagic to learn how to record my own audiobook at home, and now I’m addicted to all the latest techniques and gear.